 At the time it was hard finding quality pieces that reflected my love of alternative and geeky fashion, so I started to craft more of the designs myself.
 It wasn’t until I bought a jewellers hand torch in 2014 and started experimenting with sterling silver, that I really discovered my passion for working with gemstones and precious metal.
 I was instantly hooked!

 I loved the creative freedom forging my own one of a kind pieces allowed me, and I still remember the first ever soldered piece of sterling silver jewellery I made.
 My mum lost an earring from a favourite pair so I made it my mission to breath new life in to the lonely one that was left.
 I didn’t have much of a clue what I was doing but did manage to transform it into a pretty ring.
 I’m still proud of it now and it’s still worn by my mum!

-Dressed to the nines was reborn as ‘phoenix alchemy Jewellery’ and I started the next chapter in my metalsmithing journey!
-I’m so excited to see what the future holds
+Dressed to the nines was reborn as ‘Phoenix Alchemy Jewellery’ and I started the next chapter in my metalsmithing journey.
+I’m so excited to see what the future brings!

 The inspiration for my creations is drawn from an eclectic array of places and you’ll find collections that are influenced by my love of gaming, nature, mythology, fantasy and sci-fi.
 I want to say something a little different with my jewellery and transform nerdy ideas into beautiful pieces that reflect a more grownup version of geek.

 I only forge my necklaces, bracelet, earrings and rings from precious metals – sterling silver, 9ct, 14ct and 18ct gold.
 I never plate or coat my designs and there is no nickel in the metals I use. it’s important to me that my jewellery be both beautiful and of the highest quality.

 Every piece is unique as I use a variety of traditional, as well as modern metal working, smithing and gem setting techniques to hand craft each order.